 A disability may interfere with a student’s ability to take comprehensive class notes for a variety of reasons.
 For these students, the Accessibility Services Director will work with the student to determine the best solution.
 The goal of this accommodation is to ensure that students have notes comparable to what they would have if their disability did not interfere with note taking.
 The student’s accommodations memo may indicate a need for:

 Copies of Notes

 If you are posting notes to Moodle, please clarify for the student whether these are complete study notes.
 If comprehensive PowerPoint slides or notes are provided to all students, you have met this student’s need.

 If you are not able to directly provide the student with complete study notes, please assist them in obtaining copies of notes from a classmate.

 Make an announcement in class requesting a volunteer note taker or by posting an announcement to Moodle.
 Please do not reveal the name of the student with a disability.
 You can simply say, “there is a student with accommodations in the class that needs note taking assistant; will someone please volunteer to share their notes with this student?”
 Please have volunteers sign-up on the Accessibility Services Note-Taker Sheet and return the form to the Office of Accessibility Services.
 If you do not get a volunteer on the first try, please make one more in-class announcement.

 If you have concerns about the use of laptops in your course, please contact the Accessibility Services Director to discuss options.
-If a student misuses this accommodation by spending time on email, Facebook etc. during class time, he or she may lose this privilege.
+If a student misuses this accommodation by spending time on email or social media during class time the student may lose this privilege.

 It is legal for a student to record a lecture as an alternate method of accessing the class content.
 If you have concerns about how the material will be used after it is recorded, please contact Accessibility Services.
 At your request, the student recording your lectures can sign a privacy statement.
 Students may be recording with Smart-Pen, laptop or other recording device, this will be specified in their accommodation letter.